Backlang-Org/backlang-org.github.io/docs/create-your-first-project.md

 ```
 in the terminal.

-When everything worked fine, you should see something like `7.0.xxx-preview.x.xxxxx.x [PATH_TO_SDK]`

 If your current version (`dotnet --version`) isn't the dotnet 7 preview, look how to change your current dotnet sdk version.

-# 2. Install the Backlang templates for DotNet
+# 2. Install the Backlang templates for .Net

 For installing the templates, just type
 ```bash